Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Introduction

 We target the Clifford+$T$ logical gate set, which is a known universal gate set~\cite{cliffordPlusNonclifford,latticeSurgery,magicStateRobustness}, while also supporting operation between data encoded in different QEC codes.
 Both of these tasks are achieved through the use of ancilla registers encoded with the generalized Shor code ($GSC$)~\cite{generalizedShorCode}.
 The particularly useful properties of this code enable transversal logical controlled-X and controlled-Z gates targeting any stabilizer code.
 In addition to $GSC$, one additional stabilizer code that has a fault-tolerant implementation of a $T$ logical gate must be used to achieve the full, universal set.
 For example, triorthogonal codes are a well-documented class of such codes~\cite{triorthogonal,triorthogonal_generation}.

-Throughout the paper, we will use the term controlled-flip to encompass controlled-X and controlled-Z logical gates.
-We use the term stabilizer-generic gate (e.g., stabilizer-generic Hadamard gate) to denote a logical gate that can be performed on any arbitrary stabilizer code or codes.

-First, we explain how to use the Hadamard dual of $GSC$, to which we refer as $GSCH$, to fault-tolerantly perform controlled-flip logical gates, where the register encoded with $GSCH$ is the control, targeting any data encoding.
+First, we explain how to use the Hadamard dual of $GSC$, to which we refer as $GSCH$, to fault-tolerantly control logical $\bar{X}/\bar{Z}$ gates.
+Here, the control register, encoded with $GSCH$, can target any data code.
 This inherently extends to allow $GSC$ to perform these logical gates when they are surrounded by Hadamard logical gates, as the Hadamards simply act to change the basis of the encoding.
-This further extends to allow a stabilizer-generic Hadamard gate on any data encoding, as the logical Hadamard gate can be composed of only logical controlled-flip gates controlled by an ancilla register.
-We then describe how to construct a stabilizer-generic controlled-flip gate between any two data encodings using the same techniques as are used in the stabilizer-generic Hadamard gate.
-Finally, we show that a stabilizer-generic rotation about the Z-axis, which includes a stabilizer-generic $T$ gate, can be performed by entangling the data encoding, using the stabilizer-generic controlled-X, with a code that can perform the desired Z-rotation fault-tolerantly.
+This further extends to allow an SCG Hadamard gate on any data encoding, as the logical Hadamard gate can be composed of only logical controlled-$\bar{X}/\bar{Z}$ gates controlled by an ancilla register.
+We then describe how to construct an SCG controlled-$\bar{X}/\bar{Z}$ gate between any two data encodings using the same techniques as are used in the SCG Hadamard gate.
+Finally, we show that an SCG rotation about the Z-axis, which includes an SCG $T$ gate, can be performed by entangling the data encoding, using the SCG controlled-X, with a code that can perform the desired Z-rotation fault-tolerantly.
 Constructing these logical gates, therefore, satisfies the Clifford+$T$ universal gate set.
-In each of the stabilizer-generic gates, we first describe a fault-intolerant version as a blueprint for the gates we want to achieve, then we use ancilla mediation with $GSC$ to perform the blueprint fault-tolerantly.
+In each of the SCG gates, we first describe a fault-intolerant version as a blueprint for the gates we want to achieve, then we use ancilla mediation with $GSC$ to perform the blueprint fault-tolerantly.